King Lear Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of King Lear is 82 minutes (1h 22m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of King Lear (1953) is 82 minutes (1h 22m).
+Directed by Andrew McCullough, the film runs for 82 minutes in its complete theatrical version.

 Verdict Summary